jeffbmartinez/codepath-todoapp/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] Show a toast after an edit to show the old and new task names.

 ## Video Walkthrough